ForksTwo/ForksTwo/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/ForksTwo/ForksTwo/refs/heads/main/Untitled%20design%20(6).png" width=30% height=30%>
 </p>
-  Here are my socials!
+(i actually rarely go to the docks at all so im mostly at the osc area or outside of the bakery) Here are my socials!
 (Of course you might find my Google with my real name but that's for personal reasons AND OF COURSE I PHOTOSHOPPED FORKSTOE'S TWITTER INTO THE SCREENSHOT BECAUSE PEOPLE BELIEVE I AM FORKSTOE)
 <p align="center">
   <img src="https://github.com/user-attachments/assets/7e78f666-1da4-4f88-b68e-9919d07b8613">
 </p>

-IM CRYING I NEED TO REWRITE THIS

 ### Pony Town quotes Hall-of-Fame (My picks)
-##### go on the google doc link or my straw to witness full destruction
+#### go on the google doc link or my straw to witness the full destruction of quotes

 ```text
 01:37 AM[papa smurf] im gonna pee on ur welcome rugs